- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 Danger Zones: Where Liability Shifts in Multi-Unit Buildings

 Not all accidents are created equal.
 Liability often depends on the specific location within the building.
-Here’s a forensic breakdown of common “danger zones” and who typically controls them:
+Here is a forensic breakdown of common “danger zones” and who typically controls them:

 The Lobby Vestibule